kris71990/nps-find/backend/README.md

 *Park Router*

 The park router deals with the primary functionality of the app, as it relates to the user's ability to discover parks of interest.
+All routes public.

 1. GET /parks/:state
   - Takes in a query object of user preferences for specific or nonspecific types of parks in a particular state.
 If the data needed does not exist in the database, it is fetched from the external API and saved to the database to minimize dependence on external data and maximize performance.